jcainuk/Brew-Haven-Tea-Co/README.md

 - **CSS Variables**: Using :root to store all my variables for reuse.
 - **Floats**: Learning the fundamentals of floats for column layouts in order to understand legacy code.
 - **CSS Animation and Transitions**: Incorporating CSS animations and transitions added a dynamic and engaging element to the website.
 Experimenting with keyframes, transforms, and transitions provided insights into how to create smooth and visually appealing animations to enhance user interactions.
-- **Accessibility**: Making the website accessible to all users, including those with disabilities, was a priority.
-Implementing accessible design practices such as proper semantic markup, keyboard navigation, and aria attributes improved the website's usability and inclusivity..
+- **Accessibility**: Implementing accessible design practices such as proper semantic markup and using alt attributes.
 - **JavaScript**: Adding interactivity and dynamic elements to enhance create the side menu.

 ## Future Considerations